Constraining the origin and models of chemical enrichment in galaxy clusters using the Athena X-IFU: Introduction

-Measurements through X-ray spectroscopy of the intra-cluster medium (ICM) performed by missions such as \textsl{XMM-Newton}, \textsl{Chandra} or \textsl{Suzaku} provided outstanding results in recovering the chemical composition of the ICM and in probing the enrichment of the largest scales of the Universe \citep[for recent reviews, see][]{Werner2008Review,Mernier2018Review}.
-In fact, the investigation of radial metallicity profiles in the outskirts of these systems \citep{Werner2013Enrich,Urban2017Metallicity} highlighted strong evidences of an early metal production scenario ($z > 2$--$3$), which predates the formation of clusters \citep[][for a review on metallicity profiles in numerical simulations, see Biffi et al. \citeyear{Biffi2018Rev}]{Fabjan2010,McCarthy2010,Biffi2017Clusters,Biffi2018} and is likely contemporary to the stelliferous epoch of the Universe \citep{Madau2014enrich}.
-Although active galactic nucleus (AGN) feedback of the dominant galaxy can in principle induce significant central metallicity variations as a function of outflow/jet events \citep[e.g.][]{Gaspari20113D}, the remarkable similarity in the spatial distribution of SN$_{\rm Ia}$ and SN$_{\rm cc}$ products even within the central metallicity peaks suggests a similar ``early-enrichment'' scenario for clusters (and groups) cores \citep{Simionescu2009,Million2011,Mernier2017Radial}.
-The exact diffusion and transport mechanisms of metals from stars to the interstellar medium and beyond, however, remains an open question in both observations \citep[][]{Kirkpatrick2011,DeGrandi2016,Urdampilleta2019} and simulations \citep[e.g.][]{Schindler2008,Greif2009}.
+Measurements through X-ray spectroscopy of the intra-cluster medium (ICM) performed by missions such as \textsl{XMM-Newton}, \textsl{Chandra,} or \textsl{Suzaku} provide outstanding results in recovering the chemical composition of the ICM and in probing the enrichment of the largest scales of the Universe \citep[for recent reviews, see][]{Werner2008Review,Mernier2018Review}.
+In fact, the investigation of radial metallicity profiles in the outskirts of these systems \citep{Werner2013Enrich,Urban2017Metallicity} highlighted strong evidence of an early metal-production scenario ($z > 2$--$3$), which predates the formation of clusters \citep[][for a review on metallicity profiles in numerical simulations, see Biffi et al. \citeyear{Biffi2018Rev}]{Fabjan2010,McCarthy2010,Biffi2017Clusters,Biffi2018} and is likely contemporary to the stelliferous epoch of the Universe \citep{Madau2014enrich}.
+Although active galactic nucleus (AGN) feedback of the dominant galaxy can in principle induce significant central metallicity variations as a function of outflow and/or jet events \citep[e.g.][]{Gaspari20113D}, the remarkable similarity in the spatial distribution of SN$_{\rm Ia}$ and SN$_{\rm cc}$ products even within the central metallicity peaks suggests a similar `early-enrichment' scenario for clusters (and groups) cores \citep{Simionescu2009,Million2011,Mernier2017Radial}.
+Nevertheless, the exact diffusion and transport mechanisms of metals from stars to the interstellar medium and beyond remains an open question in both observations \citep[][]{Kirkpatrick2011,DeGrandi2016,Urdampilleta2019} and simulations \citep[e.g.][]{Schindler2008,Greif2009}.